 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Traveling to Croatia soon?
-Here are eight expert tips from our nomad Ellen on the things she wished she knew before she visited.
+Here are eight useful tips from our nomad Ellen on the things travelers should know before they go.

 With beautiful places to explore by car in Croatia, here are things to keep in mind as you drive down the Adriatic coast.